sedc-codecademy/mkwd12-04-ajs/G4/Class08-Promises-Async-Await/Homework.md

 ## Requirements

-Using only async/await syntax fetch the students from this endpoing "https://raw.githubusercontent.com/sedc-codecademy/skwd9-04-ajs/main/Samples/students_v2.json"
+Using only async/await syntax fetch the students from this endpoint "https://raw.githubusercontent.com/sedc-codecademy/skwd9-04-ajs/main/Samples/students_v2.json"

 After you have the data display the following informations in the HTML